Hugo-Galley/Ransomware/readme.md

 #Thanks

-A very big thank you to [NetworkChuk](https://www.youtube.com/user/NetworkChuck)who realized the basis of the project
+A very big thank you to [NetworkChuk](https://www.youtube.com/user/NetworkChuck) who realized the basis of the project